ss2552/Guide_3DS/docs/es_ES/installing-boot9strap-(soundhax).md

 En esta sección, instalarás custom firmware en tu consola.

 1. Cuando se te pida, introduce la combinación de botones mostrada para instalar boot9strap
    - If a step on the lower screen has red-colored text, and you are not prompted to input a key combo, [follow this troubleshooting guide](troubleshooting-soundhax)
-2. Una vez completado, presiona (A) para reiniciar tu consola
+2. Once it is complete, press (A) to reboot your console

 <!--@include: ./_include/configure-luma3ds.md -->